 At its best, it gives your life purpose.
 At its worst, it keeps you fed and alive.
 Work.
 It takes up a third of your life and its future is set to change drastically in our lifetime.

-From the changing social contract to the death of the full-time job, the rise of the robot labour force, and our future post-employment economy, this series on the Future of Work will explore the trends shaping employment today and into the future.
+From the changing social contract to the death of the full-time job, the rise of the robot labor force, and our future post-employment economy, this series on the Future of Work will explore the trends shaping employment today and into the future.

-To begin, this chapter will examine the physical workplaces many of us will one day work within, as well as the emerging social contract corporations are starting to adopt worldwide.
+To begin, this chapter will examine the physical workplaces many of us will one day work within, as well as the emerging social contract that corporations are starting to adopt worldwide.

 When talking about your future office or workplace, or work in general, the topic of computers and robots stealing away human jobs invariably comes up.
-Technology replacing human labour has been a recurring headache for centuries—the only difference we’re experiencing now is the rate at which our jobs are disappearing.
+Technology replacing human labor has been a recurring headache for centuries—the only difference we’re experiencing now is the rate at which our jobs are disappearing.
 This will be a central and recurring theme throughout this series and we’ll devote an entire chapter to it near the end.

-Data and Tech-Baked Workplaces
+Data and tech-baked workplaces

 For the purposes of this chapter, we’re going to focus on the sunset decades between 2015-2035, the decades before the robot takeover.
 During this period, where and how we work will see some pretty noticeable changes.
 We’ll break it down using short bullet lists under three categories.